 - Remember, you are a sales person not just for your own products but for other producers in the area and indeed across the country.
 As a rule, encourage

 the shop-owner to source local first, regional second and country-wide third.

-products.
-Ideally go armed with a list of suggested products – try and suggest a representative sample across all categories: dairy, meat, vegetable
+new products.
+Ideally go armed with a list of suggested products – try and suggest a representative sample across all categories: dairy, meat,

 - Create your own point-of-sale material – brightly coloured labels, shelf-markers and posters will make your product stand out in-store and they need not be expensive to produce.

 Check-list of things you can encourage your local shop to do

 - Increase their stock of British food by sourcing local first, regional second, country-wide third